imteekay/machine-learning-research/books/deep-learning-for-biology/README.md

 **Training time and efficiency**: When compute is limited—or for educational contexts—you may prioritize fast training or minimal hardware requirements.
 Since training deep learning models typically involves large matrix operations, they are often accelerated using graphics processing units (GPUs).
 In low-resource settings, developing a simpler model that trains quickly on a CPU may be a more practical goal than maximizing performance.

 **Generalizability**: In some cases, the goal is to build a model that works well across many datasets or tasks, rather than one that is finely tuned to a single benchmark.
 For example, foundational models—large models trained on broad datasets that can be adapted to many downstream applications—prioritize flexibility and reuse.
 In such settings, broad applicability may be more valuable than squeezing out the best possible performance on a specific task.

+## Invest Heavily in Evaluations

+Thinking carefully about precisely how you’ll measure progress—including what metrics you’ll use, how you’ll validate results, and which baselines you’ll compare against.
+Without a clear, well-designed evaluation strategy, even a technically impressive model can fail to produce meaningful conclusions.